What is the Victorian Human Rights Charter?

 Equality

-- Recognition and equality before the law.
+- Right to recognition and equality before the law.

 Dignity

-- Protection of privacy and reputation.
+- Right to privacy and reputation.

-- Humane treatment when deprived of liberty.
+- Right to humane treatment when deprived of liberty.

 How does the Charter affect Victorians?